getoptimum/optimum-dev-setup-guide/readme.md

 ### Developer Tools

-You can use CLI for testing as well
+You can use CLI for testing as well that connects to gateway

 See CLI guide: [mump2p-cli](https://github.com/getoptimum/mump2p-cli)